 Bringing the class together to reread the story and make additions to your anchor chart brings closure to the lesson.

-As I mentioned, this is one of those amazing books that can be used in so many ways.
-If you are loving this book but looking for another way to incorporate it into your curriculum, here are some other ideas to inspire your lesson planning mojo:
+This is one of those amazing books that can be used in so many ways.
+If you are loving this book but looking for another way to incorporate it into your curriculum, here are some other ideas to inspire your lesson planning:

 - Practice poetry by writing poems that mirror the format of the mini poems featured for each color.
-Write color poems for other holidays is another option.
+Writing color poems for other holidays is another option.

 - Bring the words to life by having small groups perform a tableau sequence for each color.
 One group member can narrate the color while the rest of the group performs their tableau sequence for the class.